Frankr22/Machine-Learning-for-Oesophageal-Cancer-Diagnosis/README.md

 This project aims to develop a data product prototype, using machine learning algorithms and inputs from clinical and biochemical data, to diagnose oesophageal cancer.

 ## Background
-Oesophageal cancer is 8th most common cancer in the world, and is the 6th most common cause of cancer-related deaths (WHO).
+Oesophageal cancer is the 8th most common cancer in the world, and is the 6th most common cause of cancer-related deaths (WHO).
 Ealy diagnosis is crucial for timely treatment and improved survival rates.
 Traditional diagnostic methods, such as endoscopy, can be invasive and expensive.
 This app aims to provide a faster, more affordable, and less invasive alternative by leveraging machine learning.
 Using a dataset of biochemical data from patients with varying oesophageal conditions, the models have been trained and evaluated to deliver accurate predictions.

 ## Dataset
 We downloaded datasets in csv files from the supplementary data of a published peer-reviewed journal article that included 2 cohorts: 48-sample American cohort and 252-sample Australian cohort (doi:10.1074/mcp.RA118.000734)